johnroutledge/milestone-project-1/README.md

 Best Practices: These came back as 93% on all pages and so no changes were made.
 SEO: SEO test figures were 100% on all pages.

+Notable bug fixes:
+The 'hero-zoom' when coded originally was set to zoom in (as per Brian O'Grady's tutorial example).
+However, once zoomed in, it produced gaps around the border at certain screen resolutions.
+After trying numerous solutions without success, I found that reversing the zoom (out rather than in) eradicated the problem completely.

 ## Deployment